hiddenslate-dev/aktives-dataset-2022/README.md

 The AKTIVES dataset is 5.41 GB in size.
 In the dataset, there are four disease categories in the first index.
 These categories are *Brachial Plexus, Dyslexia, Intellectual Disabilities, and Typically Developed*.
 There are two children in the Brachial Plexus category, five children in the Dyslexia category, eight children in the Intellectual Disabilities category and ten children in the Typically Development category.
-There are CatchAPet and LeapBall game folders in the folders of the children in each category.
-Then there are 6 files belonging to the child in both game folders.
-There are 12 files for a child in total.
+CatchAPet and LeapBall game folders are in the children's folders in each category.
+Then there are 7 files belonging to the child in both game folders.
+There are 14 files for a child in total.
 These files have the following content:

 - **Three label files:** Label files annotated by each expert.
 The files are named as "ExpertNumber.csv" and data is in csv format.
 - **Video file:** Contains video footage recorded during the game.
 It is in mp4 format.